cmcdearman/lisp-rs/README.md

-# lisp-rs
+# lust
-My first attempt at a basic interpreter in Rust.
+A Lisp interpreter written in Rust.
+Lisp + Rust = Lust.